JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CCosH"></a>CCosH

-Returns the complex hyperbolic cosine of this complex number.
+Returns the complex hyperbolic cosine of a complex number.

 ```
 FUNCTION CCosH (BYREF value AS _complex) AS _complex